dagger/dagger/docs/introduction/1005-what_is_cue.md

 ```

 The output here is a product of _*unifying*_ the `#Person` _definition_ with an object that contains _concrete values_ each of which is the product of unifying the concrete value with the _types_ and _contraints_ declared by the field in the defintion.
+[Try it in the CUE playground](https://cuelang.org/play/?id=nAUx1-VlrY4#cue@export@yaml)

 ### Default Values and the Nature of Inheritance

 When unifying objects, or _structs_ as we like to call them, a form of merging happens where fields are unified recursively, but unlike for example merging JSON objects in JavaScript, differing values will _not override_ but result in an error.
-This is partially due to the _commutative_ nature of CUE (if order doesn't matter how would you choose one value over another?), but it is primarily due to the fact that overrides too easily result in unwanted and difficult to debug side effects.
+This is partially due to the [_commutative nature of CUE_](https://cuelang.org/docs/usecases/configuration/) (if order doesn't matter how would you choose one value over another?), but it is primarily due to the fact that overrides too easily result in unwanted and difficult to debug side effects.
 Let's take a look at another example:

 ```cue
 import (